The Best 15 Restaurants in Vietnam: A Comprehensive Guide

 Vietnam is a country renowned for its cuisine.
 It is a popular travel destination because of the vast array of excellent eateries in wonderful restaurants in Vietnam.
 The government has dishes that will suit nearly every palette and can cater to all sorts of different diets, from vegetarian to gluten-free.
 As a result, travelers often eat at a fantastic variety of restaurants in Vietnam during their visit.

 When traveling, no matter your budget or taste, you will find plenty of Restaurants in Vietnam where food is a must-do.
 But with so many options, where should you eat?
-That’s what this guide is for: detailing some of the best restaurants in Vietnam that can be visited during a trip to the country.
+That’s what this guide is for detailing some of the best restaurants in Vietnam that can be visited during a trip to the country.
 This ultimate restaurant guide will allow you to escape the tourist traps and experience real Vietnamese street food, so you know where to eat!

 1. La Badiane, Hanoi

-2. Quan An Ngon, Ho Chi Minh City
+2. Quan an Ngon, Ho Chi Minh City

 Ga Nuong (grilled chicken) – Chicken breast marinated overnight before being grilled over the charcoal fire till it’s tender and juicy on the inside while crispy on the outside!
 This one’s also available as an appetizer or main course at Quan An Ngon!